-The Depositary shall assume its functions and responsibilities as a fund depositary in accordance with the provisions of Depositary Agreement, the Law of 2010 and applicable Luxembourg laws, rules and regulations regarding (i) the safekeeping of financial instruments of the Company to be held in custody and the supervision of other assets of the Company that are not held or capable of being held in custody, (ii) the monitoring of the Company's cash flow and (iii) the following oversight duties:
+The Depositary shall assume its functions and responsibilities as a fund depositary in accordance with the provisions of Depositary Agreement, the Law of 2010 and applicable Luxembourg laws, rules and regulations regarding (i) the safekeeping of financial instruments of the Company to be held in custody and the supervision of other assets of the Company monitoring of the Company's cash flow and (iii) the following oversight duties:

-- ensuring that the sale, issue, repurchase, redemption and cancellation of the Shares are carried out in accordance with the Articles and applicable Luxembourg laws, rules and regulations; - ensuring that the value of the Shares is calculated in accordance with the Articles and applicable Luxembourg laws, rules and regulations; - ensuring that in transactions involving the Company's assets any consideration is remitted to the Company within the usual time limits;

-- iv. ensuring that the Company's income is applied in accordance with the Articles and applicable Luxembourg laws, rules and regulations; and - ensuring that instructions from the Company did not conflict with the Articles and applicable Luxembourg laws, rules and regulations.
+- ensuring that the sale, issue, repurchase, redemption and cancellation of the Shares are carried out in accordance with the Articles and applicable Luxembourg laws, rules and regulations; - ensuring that the value of the Shares is calculated in accordance with the Articles and applicable Luxembourg laws, rules and regulations; - ensuring that in transactions involving the Company's assets any consideration is remitted to the Company within the usual time limits; - iv. ensuring that the Company's income is applied in accordance with the Articles and applicable Luxembourg laws, rules and regulations; and - v. ensuring that instructions from the Company did not conflict with the Articles and applicable Luxembourg laws, rules and regulations.